Stagecoach Manchester: Bee Network franchising

-In 2019, it was announced that the Greater Manchester Combined Authority (GMCA) were looking into improving the public transport network in Greater Manchester with bus franchising as the preferred option by both itself and Transport for Greater Manchester (TfGM), ultimately becoming part of the Bee Network integrated transport network.
+In 2019, it was announced that the Greater Manchester Combined Authority (GMCA) were looking into improving the public transport network in Greater Manchester with bus franchising as the preferred option by both itself and TfGM, ultimately becoming part of the Bee Network integrated transport network.
 This announcement concerned a consortium of bus operators including Stagecoach, who as part of the OneBus group, criticised the franchising proposals as "frightening", claiming passengers would face fare increases and tax rises as a result of franchising.
 OneBus proposed operators could instead work with the GMCA and TfGM to make private sector investments into the local bus network.

-The Stagecoach Group, alongside Rotala, launched a judicial review in March 2021 at the Royal Courts of Justice of a GMCA public consultation that recommended council leaders and Mayor of Greater Manchester Andy Burnham approve plans to adopt bus franchising, with both parties criticising the consultation as "unlawful" and "flawed" for having not taken into account modal shifts in transport use brought about by the COVID-19 pandemic.
+The Stagecoach Group, alongside Rotala, launched a judicial review in March 2021 at the Royal Courts of Justice of a GMCA public consultation that recommended council leaders and Mayor of Greater Manchester, Andy Burnham, approve plans to adopt bus franchising, with both parties criticising the consultation as "unlawful" and "flawed" for having not taken into account modal shifts in transport use brought about by the COVID-19 pandemic.
 However, it was ruled on 9 March 2022 that the GMCA consultation bus network was lawful, with an appeal against the ruling rejected in July 2022.
-Tranche 1 of the Bee Network commenced on 24 September 2023, with Stagecoach not awarded any services and losing their Wigan depot and operations to Go North West as part of the first tranche of franchised bus services.
+Tranche 1 of the Bee Network commenced on 24 September 2023, with Stagecoach not awarded any services and losing their Wigan depot and operations to Go North West, as part of the first tranche of franchised bus services.

-On 23 June 2023, Stagecoach Manchester was announced to have been awarded Tranche 2 franchises from TfGM to run a total of 87 Bee Network franchised bus services in North Manchester from 24 March 2024.
-These services are operated from Stagecoach's Middleton, First Greater Manchester's Oldham and Go North West's Queen's Road bus depots, the latter two and their 947 staff being acquired from their respective operators.

-Following an initial postponement, it was announced on 28 March 2024 that under Tranche 3 of the Bee Network, commenced on 5 January 2025, Stagecoach Manchester handed over its Ashton-under-Lyne, Hyde Road (Ardwick) and Sharston depots to Metroline Manchester, who will operate from the three garages.
-However, Stagecoach is to maintain a significantly reduced presence in south Manchester with the awarding of the franchise for Bee Network services in Stockport.
+On 23 June 2023, Stagecoach Manchester was announced to have been awarded Tranche 2 franchises from TfGM to run a total of 87 Bee Network-franchised bus services in north Manchester from 24 March 2024.
+These services are operated from Stagecoach's Middleton, First Greater Manchester's Oldham and Go North West's Queen's Road bus depots; the latter two and their combined 947 staff were acquired from their respective operators.
+Following an initial postponement, under Tranche 3 of the Bee Network rollout on 5 January 2025, Stagecoach Manchester lost its Ashton-under-Lyne, Hyde Road (Ardwick) and Sharston depots to ComfortDelGro-owned Metroline Manchester.
+Stagecoach managed to maintain a significantly reduced presence in south Manchester, with the awarding of the franchise for Bee Network services in Stockport.